Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 The most demanded item based on quantity: Salad, with a total of 3815 sold in the year 2023 The least demanded item based on quantity: Cookie, with a total of 3585 sold in the year 2023

 Item that generated the most revenue: Salad.
-Amount generated 19075
+Amount generated **19075** Item that generated the least revenue: Cookie.
+Amount generated **3585** Similarity noted in the quantity sold and the revenue generated from the sales of cookies is because their cost price is 1, while Salad is sold at 5.
+This, however, doesn't affect the quantity of purchased salad because, despite the cost, it is still the most demanded.